theSohamTUmbare/Landing-Platform-Detection/README.md

 # 🛬 Runway Segmentation for Autonomous Rotorcraft Landing

-This project explores **semantic segmentation of runway areas** from aerial images to enable **automated landing of rotorcraft on moving platforms**.
+This project explores **semantic segmentation of runway areas** from aerial images to enable **automated landing of rotorcraft on landing platforms**.
 We experiment with a range of models—including both well-established architectures and novel attention-based designs—to evaluate their performance in real-world deployment conditions.

 ---